OpenCMISS/manage/docs/config/index.rst

 ---------------------------------------
 .. cmake-source:: ../../Config/OpenCMISSInterComponentConfig.cmake

-.. _OpenCMISSDeveloper:
+.. _OpenCMISSInstallaionConfig:
-.. _develconf:
+.. _installationconf:

 OpenCMISS developer options
 ===========================

 For OpenCMISS developers, there are a range of extra options that can be set.
-The corresponding file is located at the root directory: :path:`<manage>/OpenCMISSDeveloper.cmake`.
+The corresponding file is located at the build directory: :path:`<manage>/OpenCMISSInstallationConfig.cmake`.

 In principal, all the configuration options :ref:`above <localconf>` can also be set in the developer config file.
 However, this file is included in **all** top-level build tree configurations for all architectures